proquant/integration-guide/README.md

 }
 ```

-Once the user has *approved* the integration from inside ProQuant's mobile application, the setup is done and they may enable this integration for one or more of their running strategies.
+Once the user has *approved* the Integration from inside ProQuant's mobile application, the setup is done and they may enable this Integration for one or more of their running strategies.

 At this point, Events will start arriving at `webhook.url`.